JoostAlma/ComputerScienceIndividualAssignment/README.md

 Both outputs are in the form of: perfLSH = [PQ, PC, F1star, t, fracOfComp] perfSim = [PQSim, PCSim, F1Sim, t, fracOfComp]
 Where PQ = Pair Quality, PC = Pair Completeness, F1 is the harmonic mean of precision and recall, t = approximated threshold as a function of the number of bands b and rows r, and fracOfCompl = fraction of comparisons.
+Note that the function prints certain statements such as "Ended signaturematrix computation", with a time stamp.
+This was for my to track the progress of the function.

 For regular LSH, no annotation is made, except for the F1 measure: F1star.